-These asiago arugula eggs make for a delicious, low carb breakfast, lunch or dinner.
+These easy asiago arugula omelet make for a delicious, low carb breakfast, lunch or dinner.
 Best of all they only take minutes to make!
 Arugula goes so nicely with eggs and the salty asiago cheese brings it all together.
 This easy and tasty low carb dish has just 3.1g net carbs!

 You might also like this arugula couscous salad recipe!